The Christmas Ball - Emily Owen

 ‘Where is the Krampus automaton now?’ asked Molly.

 ‘Where our cousin had all that crazy occult stuff?
 You stuck it in there?’

 ‘Why?
 Are you superstitious, little sister?’
-Douglas teased.
+Douglas grinned.

 ‘What is a Krampus?’ asked Maestro from his corner.

 ‘A goat monster who punishes wicked children as Saint Nicholas rewards the good ones,’ Molly explained.
 ‘He stuffs them in his sack and carries them off to Hell.
 Or whips them with birch sticks.’